qt4cg/qt4tests/README.md

 The test suite does not include test drivers for particular XQuery implementations.

 Further information about the test suite is available in various documents in the "guide" directory.

+Change control on the test suite is based on informal consensus.
+Adding new tests is always welcome (but please make sure they pass on at least one implementation first).
+Existing tests should not be modified (except in trivial ways such as improving the description) without some attempt to ensure that the change has consensus.
+Submitting a PR is an appropriate way of doing this.